germinateplatform/germinate-server/docs/setup.md

 Additionally you will need a MySQL database.
 This can either be another Docker container or an existing database server that you already have.
 The examples below contain a Docker MySQL container.
 If you wish to use your own database, simply remove the relevant parts from the docker file or docker commands.

-If you have docker-compose available, things are as simple as defining this `docker-compose.yml` file:
+If you have docker-compose available, things are as simple as defining this `docker-compose.yml` file.
+Only change the parts that have comments above them.

 ```yaml
 version: '3.3'